jdthorne/jamesline/README.markdown

 Jamesline
 =========

-It's basically a super-lightweight version of [Powerline](http://github.com/lokaltog/powerline) that just displays your current folder relative to either your home folder, or the nearest .git repo.
+It's basically a super-lightweight version of [Powerline](http://github.com/lokaltog/powerline) that displays your current folder relative to either your home folder, or the nearest .git repository root.

 Ever get frustrated at having your terminal prompt look like this?